 Water purifier, a must in your India packing list

 If you need to drink tap water, we strongly recommend you use a water purifier.
-The well water is not drinkable in many provinces due to digging a big number of toilet and wastewater wells too close that they contaminated each other.
+The well water is not drinkable in many provinces due to digging a large number of toilet and wastewater wells too close that they contaminate each other.

 Our recommendation is to drink only the bottled water that you buy from shops, not even the one from the street vendors.
 You can buy large bottles and keep them in your hotel room and fill a smaller bottle, better if it’s a collapsible water bottle, before going out.
 But in case you can’t avoid drinking tap water, do use a water purifier to avoid germs and upset stomach issues.

-4. Medicines and natural remedies, something not to forget then packing for India
+Medicines and natural remedies, something not to forget when packing for India

 Medicines are definitely what to pack for India, especially if you know you have a sensitive stomach.

-Most of the times, you might not find the same hygienic standards you are used to, so do pack something for a food poisoning, upset stomach or a weakened immune system like probiotics.
-These are all items to keep in mind whether you are an independent traveller or part of a private tour.
+Most of the time, you might not find the same hygienic standards you are used to, so do pack something for food poisoning, upset stomach, or a weakened immune system like probiotics.
+These are all items to keep in mind whether you are an independent traveler or part of a private tour.